fieldtrip/website/tutorial/source/sourcemodel.md

 ##### Make the individual subjects' grid

-    % create the subject specific grid, using the template grid that has just been created cfg           = [];
+    % create the subject-specific grid, using the template grid that has just been created cfg           = [];
     cfg.method    = 'basedonmni';
     cfg.template  = template_grid;